bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Third-party logistics
 - Create a combination of in-store pickup and shipping options for shoppers

+This article is a guide to developing an app that will make your shipping rates available to merchants and shoppers on demand.

 ### Prerequisites

 * Required [OAuth](/api-docs/getting-started/authentication#authentication_oauth-scopes) scopes: `Information and Settings`